-You are hereAttribute Based Access Control / Policies and Policy Sets
+You are hereAttribute Based Access Control/SPM / Policies and Policy Sets

 Policies and Policy Sets

-The main constructs of the Security Policy Markup Language (SPML) are the Policy and Policy Set.
-Each is a named, top-level XML element and every SPML file must contain either a Policy or Policy Set as the top-level element.
+The main constructs of the Trusted RUBIX Security Markup Language (RXSML) are the Policy and Policy Set.
+Each is a named, top-level XML element and every RXSML file must contain either a Policy or Policy Set as the top-level element.
 Furthermore, Policies and Policy Sets are the construct which is applied to Trusted RUBIX (TR) objects.

 Policies and Policy sets have a specified target.
 The target specifies which subjects, objects, and actions are controlled by the policy.